StochasticBiology/plant-mitochondria/README.md

 ## Simulation of mitochondrial motion

-To run the model code, with chosen parameterisations as input variables use:
+To run the model code (as defined by [physnew-28-11-19.c](PIPELINE/physnew-28-11-19.c)), with chosen parameterisations as input variables use:
 ```sh
 ./automatedSimulationRun.sh NCYT NMITO EDGELOSS CYTDIST CYTATTACH CYTDETACH CYTSPEED MITDIST MITSPEED STEPTYPE STEPPARAM HYDRO RSEED
 ```